 The Society has management agreements with each of the Child Care Societies listed below.
 Through these agreements, the Society provides human resource management and financial services to the Child Care Societies.
-The management agreements do not compromise the Child Care Societies existence as each are independently governed and separately incorporated.
+The management agreements do not compromise the Child Care Societies existence as each are separately incorporated and independently governed.
 The Society has determined the Child Care Societies are related parties by virtue of the management agreements in place and the degree of influence that the Society has on the Child Care Societies.
 The amount due to related parties is comprised of cash and investments held on behalf of these entities under their respective management agreements.
 The amounts bear interest at the rates earned by the cash and investments and are payable on demand.

-2023 2022
+2024 2023

-Grandview Terrace Child Care Society Eagles in the Sky Child Care Society Mount Pleasant Child Care Society \$ 421,444 258,390 189,177 \$ 441,816 260,156 262,116
+Grandview Terrace Child Care Society Eagles in the Sky Child Care Society Mount Pleasant Child Care Society \$ 494,513 329,003 262,849 \$ 421,444 258,390 189,177

-\$ 869,011 \$ 964,088
+\$ 1,086,365 \$ 869,011